Inder-rana/Course_projects/README.md

-# Course_projects
+# Guided Projects
-Data analytics course projects that I have worked on.
+Data Analytics Guided projects that I have worked on.